vmware-tanzu/cartographer/rfc/rfc-0000-amend-options-matcher-context.md

 [motivation]: #motivation

 - Originally the workload prefix was included to leave room for other prefixes (such as params).
 However based on the direction from the [matchParams RFC](https://github.com/vmware-tanzu/cartographer/pull/618) this no longer makes sense.
-- Be as consistent as possible with our top level selectors
+- Be as consistent as possible with the direction of the [top level selector RFC](https://github.com/vmware-tanzu/cartographer/pull/602)

 # What it is